How to Present a Concise Gospel Message

 The first Christians were prepared to endure because they expected to suffer for the sake of their faith.

-We must remember that life back then did not include the great variety of pain numbing drugs we have today.
+Life back then did not include the great variety of pain numbing drugs we have today.
 Most people would at some time face physical suffering, perhaps great pain.
-Whatever pain and fears that confront us, we are given an opportunity to trust in God’s grace to keep us.

 King David gave us a most glorious truth to hold close.